shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-profile---faq.md

 You can update your bidder profile by making a PUT call to the bidder profile service.
 The put call must include only:

-1. The ID of the profile, and,
+1. The ID of the profile.
-1. The field that you want to change.
+1. And, the field that you want to change.
 You must include the value that you'd like the changed field(s) to be.
 If you are changing an array, this means that every value of the array after the change must be sent in the PUT.